burt23/blackjack/README.md

 Current Features:
 ---
 - Currently supports only Python3
-- Infinite amount of players can play in a single game
 - Gameplay and strategy is similar to real-life casino blackjack.
 For example, dealer hits on 17.
+- Infinite amount of players can play in a single game
 - The CLI provides a menu with various gaming options such as allowing the player to view his/her hand, the dealer's hand, or quit or restart the game.

 How to Play:
 ---
-- Run the run.py file and follow the onscreen prompts.
+- Run the run.py file with Python3 then follow the onscreen prompts.
 Input the following command `python3 run.py`

 To Do/Features to Add:
 ---